utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 2. Log in or sign up if you didn't yet.
 3. On the left sidebar choose "Organization".
 4. Click the button "Generate Credentials".
-5. You will see now your `Client Id` and `Client Secret`, copy them – you will only be able to see the `Client Secret` once, after refreshing or changing page it will be no longer available to copy; if needed, you can always generate new credentials.
+5. You will see now your `Api Key` and `Webhook Secret`, copy them – you will only be able to see the `Webhook Secret` once, after refreshing or changing page it will be no longer available to copy; if needed, you can always generate new credentials.

 Note: It's important that you don't send your credentials to anyone otherwise they can use it to place orders _on your behalf_.